Storm Amy to batter Britain with heavy rain and wind as Met Office issues warnings

 “Motorists should use the Traffic Scotland website before they set off to make sure that their route is available, and you should check with your operator if you are planning to travel on trains, ferries and flights.”

 Storm Amy is the first storm named in accordance with the Met Office’s storm naming protocol cycle for 2025 to 2026, which aims to improve public awareness and readiness for impactful weather.
-National Severe Weather Warnings will be issued as confidence in the track and intensity of the system increases.
+Weather warnings are likely to be issued depending on the severity of the storm.

 Today: